 Requirements for the Bachelor of Science (BS) degree in University College represent both breadth and depth of study.
-Admission requirements for the Bachelor of Science degree include a high school diploma or its equivalent; at least 12 units of transferable college-level course work with a minimum grade point average of 2.7 taken at another accredited institution; or at least 12 units of course work taken at University College with a minimum grade point average of 2.7.
+Admission requirements for the Bachelor of Science degree include a high school diploma or its equivalent, and at least 6 units of transferable college-level course work with a minimum grade point average of 2.7 taken at another accredited institution or at least 6 units of course work taken at University College with a minimum grade point average of 2.7.

 Bachelor of Science degrees offered:

 - Health Care